 CT or MR angiography: in suspected intracranial arterial injury

 - CT or MR venography: suspected cerebral venous thrombosis:

 - Serum electrolyte levels

 - In patients with suspected coagulopathies : coagulation panel

-- In patients with moderate TBI, severe TBI, and/or extensive blood loss from other injuries : blood
+- In patients with moderate TBI, severe TBI, and/or extensive blood loss from other injuries : blood type and screen

 - In women of childbearing age: urine/serum pregnancy test

 - After the initial management of TBI, the severity of injury and neuroimaging findings determine further management.

 - The goal is to prevent secondary brain injury and provide surgical treatment if necessary.